-For purposes of this subsection ("Tax Considerations Applicable to Strips"), "Strip" means a Tax Credit Strip or a Principal Strip, and "U.S. Person" means a citizen or resident of the United States, a corporation organized in or under the laws of the United States or any political subdivision thereof, an estate the income of which is includible in gross income for United States tax purposes regardless of its source or a trust if a United States court is able to exercise primary supervision over administration of the trust and one or more U.S. Persons have authority to control all substantial decisions of the trust.
-The term "U.S. beneficial owner" means a U.S. Person that is a beneficial owner of a Strip and any other person which is a beneficial owner of a Strip that is otherwise subject to United States federal income taxation on a net basis in respect of income attributable to a Strip.
+For purposes of this subsection, "Strip" means a Principal Component or a Tax Credit Component, and "U.S. Beneficial Owner" means a Beneficial Owner of a Strip that is (i) a citizen or resident of the United States, (ii) a corporation organized in or under the laws of the United States or any political subdivision thereof, (iii) an estate the income of which is includible in gross income for United States tax purposes regardless of its source, or (iv) a trust if a United States court is able to exercise primary supervision over administration of the trust and one or more U.S. Persons have authority to control all substantial decisions of the trust.